BDC Hamburger Icon

 Open row

-These metrics for measuring your agile team’s productivity help employees remain focused, offer a clear understanding of expectations and allow your workers to complete jobs efficiently without undue stress.
+Metrics for measuring your agile team’s productivity help employees remain focused, offer a clear understanding of expectations, and allow your workers to complete jobs efficiently without stress impacting productivity.

 Agility in project management

-The four main pillars of the agile methodology are:
+Below are the four main pillars of the agile methodology.

-• Individuals over processes and tools: Collaboration and the best communication skills are highlighted in agile methodology, and teamwork is valued more highly than sticking to typical methods.
+• Individuals over processes and tools: Collaboration and the best communication skills are highlighted in agile methodology, and teamwork is more crucial than sticking to typical methods.

 • Working software over comprehensive documentation: Developing good, working software is more important than exhaustive documentation.